Yellow-tailed Woolly Monkey Lagothrix flavicauda

 How can I help the #Boycott4Wildlife?

-1. Join the #Boycott4Wildlife on social media and subscribe to stay in the loop: Share posts from this website to your own network on Twitter, Mastadon, Instagram, Facebook and Youtube using the hashtags #Boycottpalmoil #Boycott4Wildlife.
+Use the one-click buttons to share written posts from this website or videos from Youtube to your own network and connect with Palm Oil Detectives on BlueSky, Twitter, Mastodon, YouTube, Instagram, Facebook using the hashtags #Boycottpalmoil #Boycott4Wildlife.

-2. Contribute stories: Academics, conservationists, scientists, indigenous rights advocates and animal rights advocates working to expose the corruption of the palm oil industry or to save animals can contribute stories to the website.
+Academics, conservationists, scientists, indigenous rights advocates and animal rights advocates working to expose the corruption of the palm oil industry can contribute stories or get in touch here.

-3. Supermarket sleuthing: Next time you’re in the supermarket, take photos of products containing palm oil.
-Share these to social media along with the hashtags to call out the greenwashing and ecocide of the brands who use palm oil.
+Next time you’re in the supermarket, take photos of products containing palm oil.
+Share these to social media along with the hashtags to call out the greenwashing and ecocide of the brands using palm oil.
 You can also take photos of palm oil free products and congratulate brands when they go palm oil free.
+Find palm oil free brands here

-5. Donate: Make a one-off or monthly donation to Palm Oil Detectives as a way of saying thank you and to help pay for ongoing running costs of the website and social media campaigns.
+Make a one-off or monthly donation to Palm Oil Detectives as a way of saying thank you and to help pay for ongoing running costs of the website and social media campaigns that help animals, landscapes and people.
 Donate here

 Published by Palm Oil Detectives